Hip hotels, funky cafes, and a great neighborhoods for hipsters

 There are also a surprising number of microbreweries.
 Squatters Pub Brewery is my favorite, located on 300 South, smack in the middle of downtown.
 Try the Polygamy Porter.

-Red Rock Brewery is right around the corner and has a great menu, in addition to its many brews on tap.
+Red Rock Brewing Company is right around the corner and has a great menu, in addition to its many brews on tap.

-Utah also boasts an all-gay nightclub, the Trapp Door, located at 615 West 100 South, and is open Wednesday through Sunday at 9:00 pm.
+Utah also boasts an all-gay nightclub, The Sun Trappe, located at 615 West 100 South, and is open Wednesday through Sunday at 9:00 pm.
 A great place for your dancing shoes.

 Music thrives in Utah.
 It is home to the venerable Osmond family.
 And of course, the American-Idol runner-up David Archuletta created mania among local teens for the past several months.
 Local bands, from punk to alternative country, play in a variety of venues.

-Monk’s House of Jazz is a great place to catch live music.
+Monk’s Jazz Club is a great place to catch live music.
 There’s jazz of course, but Monk’s prides itself as home to the independent music scene in Salt Lake.
 You can catch hip-hop, reggae, and Indie rock bands here.

 Mo’s Neighborhood Grill also has a small stage where you can take in blues and rock bands.

-Red Butte Gardens recently constructed a new amphitheatre where you can see great national bands in a beautiful outdoor venue.
+Red Butte Gardens recently constructed an amphitheater where you can see great national bands in a beautiful outdoor venue.
 Bring a picnic and enjoy music and the mountains together.
-This summer, EmmyLou Harris, Wilco, and Bonnie Raitt will all be in town for shows at the Gardens.
+EmmyLou Harris, Wilco, and Bonnie Raitt, Steve Miller, Boz Skaggs and many others have played at the Gardens.

 Every Wednesday, throughout the summer, you can catch a free mid-day concert in Gallivan Plaza, located in the center of downtown.